signupsoftware/TEMP-Docs-FO/docs/user-manual/21-generate-template-import-coding/1-generate-template-import-invoice-lines.md

 ### Step by Step process

 #### Generate a new template for importing invoice lines
 a.
-Go to ExFlow – Setup – Miscellaneous - Generate template for importing invoice lines.
+Navigate to ExFlow – Setup – Miscellaneous - Generate template for importing invoice lines.<br/>
 b.
-Select the file format for import; Excel or CSV.
+Select the file format for import; Excel or CSV.<br/>
 c.
-Select the Content; Ledger, Project or Fixed asset.
+Select the Content; Ledger, Project, Fixed asset or Procurement.<br/>

 ![Table Description automatically generated](@site/static/img/media/image203.png)

 d.
-Press OK (the editable file is now generated).
+Press OK (the editable file is now generated).<br/>
 e.
-Save the generated file on your computer.
+Save the generated file on your computer.<br/>
 f.
-Populate the template with the line information required and save the file.
+Populate the template with the line information required and save the file.<br/>

 ![Table Description automatically generated](@site/static/img/media/image204.png)

 #### Import the file to the invoice from import form

 a.
-Go to ExFlow Invoices – Import form (All or Expense).
+Navigate to ExFlow Invoices – Import form (All or Expense).<br/>
 b.
-Select “Edit” to make changes on the invoice.
+Select “Edit” to make changes on the invoice.<br/>
 c.
-Go to general –> import from file.
+Go to general –> Import from file.<br/>

 ![Table Description automatically generated](@site/static/img/media/image205.png)

 d.
-Select “Browse” and find the file with populated with data that you saved in earlier step.
+Select “Browse” and find the file with populated with data that you saved in earlier step. <br/>
 e.
+If required, select the options for merge default dimensions, apply derived dimensions, validate account structure or Keep existin lines as explained in the table below. <br/>
-Press OK, the invoice will now be populated with data from the CVS/excel file.
+f.
+Press OK, the invoice will now be populated with data from the CSV/excel file.<br/>
+g.
+All the rows from the template are imported and applied as invoice lines.<br/>

 ![Table Description automatically generated](@site/static/img/media/image206.png)